 - 30% for 3 children

 - Not less than 40% for 6 or more children

+But, how much is child support for multiple children in Texas?
 If you have additional children from another relationship or in another household, the percentage you are assumed to pay will be different.
 For instance, if you support children in two different households with one child in each household, the court assumes you will pay 17.5% to each parent instead, with further reductions for additional children.